chrpng/png-photography/README.md

 2021-07-15 Added SEO
 2021-07-15 BUGFIX: Fixed layout at extra large resolutions (1800px+).
 Media queries were not capturing extra large resolutions.
+2021-07-15 BUGFIX: Fixed Lightbox View so image fit relative to screen is contain and not cover (used GatsbyImage imgStyle prop)

 ### Need to do

 * BUG: (Potential) Lightbox View doesn't load on click in build.
 Clicking arrows does work.
-* BUG: Fix Lightbox View so it's contain and not cover
 * Continuous deployment
 * Add webhook so GraphCMS can trigger Netlify builds
 * Instagram feed